MayankRawatt/No-Aatma-Hatya-Only-Aatma-Nirbhar/README.md

 His response will also be recorded so that the admin may offer additional help later on.

  - Games:
-Here, we have included some arcade games to balance the user’s mind by providing a soothing experience.
+Here, we have included some arcade games to balance the userâ€™s mind by providing a soothing experience.

  - Calming ubiquity:
 We have included soothing images, and motivational quotes so that the user gets a calm vibe.
-One more thing we have focused on is, we have included a calming nature’s sound which will be played in the background everytime the site is loaded.
+One more thing we have focused on is, we have included a calming natureâ€™s sound which will be played in the background everytime the site is loaded.

  - Working on adding a anonymous forums module and a data analysis tool to aggregate data by region and age.